Public Debt in Russia

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The manufacturing Purchasing Managers’ Index (PMI) produced by IHS Markit edged up to 49.3% in July, from 48.6 in June.
+The manufacturing Purchasing Managers’ Index (PMI) produced by IHS Markit dived to 46.3 in September, from 49.1 in August, marking the worst result since May 2009.